Transmission Control Protocol: Deprecated proposals

 TCP Cookie Transactions (TCPCT) is an extension proposed in December 2009 to secure servers against denial-of-service attacks.
 Unlike SYN cookies, TCPCT does not conflict with other TCP extensions such as window scaling.
-TCPCT was designed due to necessities of DNSSEC, where servers have to handle large numbers of short-lived TCP connections.
+TCPCT was designed due to the necessities of DNSSEC, where servers have to handle large numbers of short-lived TCP connections.
 In 2016, TCPCT was deprecated in favor of TCP Fast Open.
 The status of the original RFC was changed to historic.

 Hardware implementations

-One way to overcome the processing power requirements of TCP is to build hardware implementations of it, widely known as TCP offload engines (TOE).
+One way to overcome the processing power requirements of TCP is to build hardware implementations of it, widely known as TCP offload engines (TOEs).
 The main problem of TOEs is that they are hard to integrate into computing systems, requiring extensive changes in the operating system of the computer or device.

 TCP low power (TCPlp) has been demonstrated to work in resource constrained environments where otherwise UDP-based CoAP is preferred.